mhasan0892/Sudoku/SudokuAPI/README.md

 ## Development server

+Make sure to run `npm install` in the root directory (SudokuClient) to install all dependencies.
 Run `npm run start` for a dev server.
 Navigate to `http://localhost:3000/sudoku/board`.
 Should be a JSON object containing a randomly generated board.
 The build automatically runs all the tests before starting the server.